-The Eric Carle Museum of Picture Book Art is the international champion for picture books.
-We collect, preserve, and exhibit original illustrations, encourage guests of all ages to read and create art, and foster an ever-growing audience passionate about children’s literature.
+The Eric Carle Museum of Picture Book Art is the international champion for picture book art.
+We collect, preserve, and exhibit original art; encourage guests of all ages to read and create art; and foster an ever-growing audience passionate about picture book art.

 We envision a world where people everywhere experience joy, hope, and understanding through picture books.

 - The Carle has a responsibility to offer audiences of all ages and experiences innovative ways to enjoy the picture book.